fumosu/oppai-rs/README.md

 # oppai-rs

-Rust bindings of Akatsuki's PP system.
+Rust bindings of the Fumosu rx/ap system. (may be not regularly updated)